 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide guidance to labor and employment counsel on implementing litigation holds in employment collective, class action and individual lawsuits.
-The panel will discuss recurring discovery and common records subject to preservation in employment actions and offer best practices for creating a litigation readiness and document preservation plan to avoid potentially costly spoliation allegations and sanctions under the new FRCP Rule 37(e).
+This CLE webinar will provide guidance to employment litigators for implementing litigation holds in collective, class action and individual lawsuits.
+The panel will discuss best practices for creating a litigation readiness and document preservation plan to avoid potentially costly spoliation allegations and sanctions under FRCP Rule 37(e).

 - Preservation triggers and implementing hold notices